PipedreamHQ/pipedream/docs/docs/README.md

 ## Open Source

 Pipedream maintains an [open source component registry](https://github.com/pipedreamhq/pipedream/) on GitHub.
-Reuse these components in workflows so you don't need to write boilerplate code for common API integrations.
-Or use existing components as scaffolding to customize and publish your own.
+Reuse these components in workflows so you don't need to write boilerplate code for common API integrations, or use existing components as scaffolding to customize and publish your own.
 You can also [create a PR contribute new or enhanced components](/components/guidelines/#process) via GitHub.

 ## Contributing